 Following the announcement of December 2014, a new page of Gucci’s history was being written, with the appointment of Marco Bizzarri as CEO and Alessandro Michele as artistic director, from then on in charge of the perilous mission of reshaping the Gucci empire.

-Next question is how do you save a prestigious Italian luxury brand in a generalized context of downturn in the luxury market ?
+Next question is how do you save a prestigious Italian luxury brand in a generalised context of downturn in the luxury market ?

 Regarding operational matters, Gucci’s objective is to have a tight control of its operational expenditures.
 First, reduce the communication budget by suppressing some costly marketing events and curtail the investments in the traditional advertising campaigns.
 In addition, a large expansion in the e-commerce field is to be expected, with the objective of tripling its website activities.